msdavid/fiji/README.md

     *   (Optional) Enable any other sign-in providers you intend to use (e.g., Google, Facebook).

 5.  **Configure Firestore Database:**
-    *   In the Firebase Console, navigate to "Firestore Database" (under "Build").
+    *   In the Firebase Console, navigate to "Firestore Database" (under "Build" in the left menu).
     *   Click "Create database".
     *   Choose "Start in **production mode**".
 This sets up more secure default security rules.
     *   Select a Cloud Firestore location (e.g., `us-central`, `europe-west`). **This choice is permanent for the project.** Choose a location close to your users.